I have LOTS of pets! I love animals, art, coffee, and video games.

 Because they need changing out so frequently, hammocks and bedding rags should be numerous.
 You can get a pack of 20 plain white washcloths from Walmart for something like $4.
 Toss them in a grocery sack as they get soiled and wash with bleach once a week in the laundry.

-You can make several hammocks yourself for as little as $5 for six to ten of them, without a sewing machine or needle/thread.
+You can make several hammocks yourself for as little as $5 for six to 10 of them without a sewing machine or needle/thread.
 Just buy one skein of yarn, any color, and one crochet hook.
 Google how to single crochet and off you go.
-It's MUCH easier than it looks, and it lets you feel somewhat productive while you catch up on your favorite show during a Netflix binge.
+It's much easier than it looks, and it lets you feel somewhat productive while you catch up on your favorite show during a Netflix binge.
 Hang them with 1"–2" aluminum carabiner rings, also called D-ring clasps.
 I have learned to skip some spots in the very middle for little poops to escape so my ratties aren't sleeping in a pile of poo in their hammocks.

 The Deep Clean

-The deep clean is the part of your cleaning routine that actually takes work and should be done once a week, or every seven to ten days.
+The deep clean is the part of your cleaning routine that actually takes work and should be done once a week, or every seven to 10 days.
 This is when you pull out the shelves, toys, and cage bottom for a good soaking and disinfecting.
 If the rest of the cage cannot be disassembled, wipe down the bars inside and out as best you can.

 Vinegar will neutralize ammonia, so I soak all my rat rags and hammocks in a tub of diluted white vinegar before running it through the laundry.
 This also has the benefit of removing food crumbs and pellets that could clog up your washer later.
 It comes out smelling fine.
 I soak other items, like toys and wheels, in vinegar for a few minutes first, then add bleach to disinfect.
 Make sure everything is rinsed well and totally dry before you put your ratties back.

 References and Further Reading on Cage Hygiene